zhengzhengyiyi/minecraft_chat_bot/README.md

 - Automatic conversation context memory

 ## 🚀 Quick Start
+0. install ollama into your computer (https://ollama.com/download), use ```ollama run tinyllamm``` to install the ai model
 1. Place the mod file in /mods folder
 2. Launch Minecraft
 3. Type command in chat:
    /ask_ai <your question>
 4. Wait for AI response (first-time use requires 2-3 mins model loading)

+## Q&A
+- Q: There is some python running exception
+- A: Try to delete the python script, and the program will regenerate

 ## 💬 Usage Examples
 ```